EstiHa/Habutique/README.md

 # Habutique

-‘Mr. Bean’ is an e-commerce website, which allows online shopping for anything and everything related to the world of makeup.
+‘Habutique’ is an e-commerce website, which allows online shopping for anything and everything related to the world of makeup.
-The site is ‘user friendly’, allowing the customer to find precisely the right product he/she is looking for.
+The site is ‘user friendly’, allowing the customer to find precisely the right product she is looking for.
-All my data is stored in the cloud, using mongo DB.
+All the data is stored in the cloud, using mongo DB.

 Instructions for running my project:
   • Install modules: